UTAH INDOOR CLEAN AIR ACT (UICAA)

 To read about the law, click here.

 To report a violation, call (801) 399-7195 or

 MULTIPLE DWELLING UNITS

 The best way to protect your family from the unhealthy effects of secondhand smoke in the home is to have a smoke-free home.
-To make your own smoke-free home kit, call (801) 399-7182, email our staff or stop by the WMHD Health Promotions office.
+To recieve a free smoke-free home kit, call (801) 399-7195, email our staff or stop by the WMHD Health Promotions office.

 Property owners and managers have the right to put rules in place to protect their property and the health of their residents.
-It is legal for manages and landlords to make rentals smoke free.
-For more information on smoke-free policies fo apartments, condos and duplexes, call (801) 399-7105 or click here to see the guidelines.
+It is legal for managers and landlords to make rentals smoke free.
+For more information on smoke-free policies for apartments, condos and duplexes, call (801) 399-7105 or click here to see the guidelines.

 OUTDOOR SMOKE-FREE REGULATION

 Each day, hundreds of people visit outdoor public places in Weber and Morgan counties to enjoy recreational activities.

 As of June 2009, a comprehensive secondhand smoke regulation went into effect limiting public exposure to secondhand smoke in outdoor areas of public gatherings countywide.
 Examples of such areas include; parks, playgrounds, recreational areas, amphitheaters, fairgrounds, sports fields, amusement parks, swimming pools, cemeteries, walking/running trails, skate parks, etc.

 To report a violation of the outdoor smoke-free regulation, call (801) 399-7195 or email our staff.